IN THIS ARTICLE

 It’s worth noting that this method of full credential expansion also allows customers who use this feature to support more than 16 group memberships for their NFS users as long as their group membership is configured in Active Directory.

-- Hover over Sharing and click Active Directory
+- Hover over Cluster and click Active Directory

 - When joining a domain, select Yes on Use Active Directory for POSIX Attributes